-- S&D CF's Board of Directors participates in a strategic planning exercise every three years that culminates in their approval of a formal plan prepared by staff. - S&D CF staff and the Treasurer prepares an annual operating plan based on the strategic plan and reports on it to the Board on an annual basis. - New funds established are acknowledged by a contract signed by two officers which usually includes the Chair of the Board detailing the terms of the agreement. - S&D CF's Board of Directors, staff and volunteers are expected to uphold the Code of Conduct Policy.
+- SDCF's Board of Directors participates in a strategic planning exercise every three years that culminates in their approval of a formal plan.
+This strategic plan is reviewed by the Board of Directors annually. - SDCF's Board of Directors participates in preparing an annual operating plan based upon the strategic plan and review it at least once through the year. - New funds established are acknowledged by a fund agreement, which details the terms and direction for SDCF.
+The fund agreement is signed by two officers, which usually includes the Chair of the Board. - SDCF Board of Directors, staff and volunteers are expected to uphold the Code of Conduct Policy.